truenas/documentation/content/TrueCommand/Reports/Creation.md

 ## Delete a Report

-Delete a report by clicking <i class="material-icons" aria-hidden="true" title="Delete">delete</i>.
-This will permenently delete the report but it it can be recreated as needed.
+To delete a report click <i class="material-icons" aria-hidden="true" title="Delete">delete</i>.
+This permanently deletes the report but you can recreate as needed.